 - Being down ready not only allows you to shoot a higher percentage, but it also allows you to get your shot off quicker.

 - When you practice being down ready on the catch, you will establish the same kind of reps when you shoot.
-This is important because if you have practiced your shot the same way over and over you will shoot a much higher percentage when it comes time to shoot in the game.
+This is important because if you have practiced your shot the same way repeatedly, you will shoot a much higher percentage when it comes time to shoot in the game.

 - Being down ready avoids telegraphing to defenders that a shot is about to be taken as the player guarding you always sees an offensive player in a ready to shoot/ready to move stance.